mezzio/mezzio-hal/docs/book/resource-generator.md

     - string `$resourceIdentifier = 'id'` (name of the property uniquely identifying the resource)
-    - string `$routeIdentifierPlaceholder = 'id'` (name of the routing parameter that maps to the resource identifier)
+    - string `$routeIdentifierPlaceholder = 'id'` (name of the routing parameter that maps to the resource identifier; deprecated since 1.4.0 in favor of using the `$identifiersToPlacholdersMapping`)
     - array `$routeParams = []` (associative array of additional routing parameters to substitute when generating the URI)
     - array `$identifiersToPlacholdersMapping = []` (associative array mapping resource properties to route parameters, for use when generating the URI; available since 1.4.0)